FionaCBL/HMDIngestWorkflowImprovement/README.md

 - DirectorySearchTools.cs
     - Contains functions to list the file contents of folder paths passed as an argument, including option to search recursively
 - InputOrderSpreadsheetTools.cs
-    - Contains functions to generate input order CSV file for each shelfmark provided
+    - Contains functions to generate input order CSV file for each shelfmark provided and perform XML checks.
 - TextFileOutput.cs
     - Functions to output text files after running some analysis on items in sharepoint, mainly used for development purposes so far
+- HMDSharepointTests
+    - Project containing various test functions for the software tool.